eduportella/angular/README.md

 ---
-Title: Current weather
+Title: Weather temperature
-Description: Display the current weather for a location based on the users input
+Description: Display the weather temperature for a location based on the users input
 ---

 ## Tips for success